 The Wavefront service uses a dynamic programming in the backend which:

 - Breaks down a complex search into simple sub-searches.

 - Solves each sub-search once and store the results.

 The dynamic programming allows for greater query performance at a cost of more storage and works with metric, host, and tag values.

 FoundationDB provides excellent performance on commodity hardware.
 It is an open-source key-value store that allows you to support very heavy loads.

-Optimizing Your Data for Wavefront
+Optimizing High-Cardinality Data